pnp/powerplatform-prompts/prompts/ai-builder/research-summary/README.md

-# Legal Document Review
+# Research Summary

 ## Description

-This prompt automates the review of legal documents for key terms and clauses
+This prompt helps with summarizing research findings for easy digestion

 ## Prompt

-Identify and summarize the key obligations and liabilities in the following contract [text]
+Summarize the key findings of the following research paper for a non-expert audience [text]

 ### Supported Language(s)